ShaneOBrien/unity-vhsglitch/README.md

 # unity-vhsglitch
 glitched VHS post-processing shader for Unity3D

+Updated to work on mobile, changed the glitch.mp4 file to a series of png files/

+Increases size and performance cost, but only by a little.

 This work is licensed under a Creative Commons Attribution 3.0 Unported License. http://creativecommons.org/licenses/by/3.0/deed.en_GB